Fofiscus/CandyLand-Website/README.md

-Rosspository
+"CandyLand" web development Project
 ============
-This is a list of web development projects I created in college (usually as part of a group).
+This was a project created in first year based on a specification of various requirements for a fictional company

-Repository of my web projects